Racetrack (game): The track

 The track need not be a closed curve; the starting and finishing lines could be different.

 Before starting to play, the players may go over the track, agreeing in advance about each grid point near the boundaries as to whether that point is inside or outside the track.

 Alternatively, the track may be drawn with straight lines only, with corners at grid points only.
 This removes the need to decide dubious points.
 Players may or may not be allowed to touch the walls, but not to cross them.

 The moves

 Instead of allowing moves to any of eight neighbours of the principal point, one may use the four neighbours rule, limiting moves to the principal point or any of its four nearest neighbours.

 When drawing the track, slippery regions with oil spill may be marked, wherein the cars cannot change velocity at all, or only according to the four neighbours rule.
-The rule may e.g. apply to all moves beginning in the slippery region.

-On the track there may be also some turbo areas marked with an arrow with a specific length and direction.
-When a vehicle goes through this area, the principal point is moved as indicated by the arrow.
+Also, turbo regions may be marked with an arrow with a specific length and direction, wherein possible moves are given by a principal point displaced as indicated by the arrow.
+These rules may apply to all moves either beginning in, or ending in, or beginning and ending in, or passing through, the marked region.